 Homework 15%

-Literature Review 10%

 Labs 30%

-3 exams 45%
+2 exams 40%

+Final paper 15%

-Up to an extra 5% fo r class participation
+Up to an extra 5% for class participation

 EXAMS

 The exams will be based on the material covered in class, in the textbook and concepts that are learned through the lab portion of the course.
 The exam dates are CLEARLY posted in the syllabus of the course.
 The dates are set from day one and cannot be changed.
 Three exams will be given.
 See the syllabus for exam dates and information about which chapters will be covered.